juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Take advantage of the build cache
+Take advantage of the build cache!

+We can reduce the build time by reusing existing layers.
+To do so, layers that aren't likely to change should go first.

-### Main changes
+## Main changes

 Switch the order so we avoid installing the system packages: